 Exosonic was founded in 2019 by a propulsion engineer named Norris Tie, who had previously worked with the likes of Northrop Grumman and Lockheed Martin.
 Tie had reportedly worked on the low-boom X-59 aircraft for NASA before starting his own company.

-Also read - NASA and others to build a supersonic jet which can fly from New York to London in 90 minutes
+Also read - Airbus is making a supersonic business jet that can fly from SF to Tokyo in under 5 hours

 Image – Exosonic Inc